gmcninch-tufts/gmcninch-tufts.github.io/posts/2025-07--formalization-REU.md

-  Finally, there is also a formalized proof of the Cassels-Pfister Theorem (see [Elman, Karpenko & Merkurjev, "The algebraic and geometric theory of quadratic forms", Theorem 17.3]).
-This can be found in [the repository, here](https://github.com/gmcninch-tufts/VERSEIM-2025/tree/main/VERSEIM2025/Forms/RationalFunctionFields).
+  Finally, there is also a formalized proof of the Cassels-Pfister Theorem (see [Elman, Karpenko & Merkurjev, "The algebraic and geometric theory of quadratic forms", Theorem 17.3]) which can be found in [the repository, here](https://github.com/gmcninch-tufts/VERSEIM-2025/tree/main/VERSEIM2025/Forms/RationalFunctionFields).